durrantlab/autogrow4/tutorial/tutorial.md

     Please note using a new docking software will likely also require custom conversion script and scoring scripts.
 Documentation for these is provided in the next two subsections.
 The example below ignores these extras.

-    AutoGrow will need to be restarted once after this has been incorporated into the code base.
+    AutoGrow4 will need to be restarted once after this has been incorporated into the code base.

     Submission through .json format: